Northrop Grumman Corporate College Scholarships

 Focus on Attracting Engineers

-Competitive scholarships such as this, in which big scholarship dough is at stake, are the surest way to secure a next generation of highly trained employees.
+Competitive scholarships such as this are a good way to create a new generation of highly trained employees.
 Northrop Grumman is one of the headiest innovators in the field of large-scale electronic systems.
 The company’s expertise is employed on projects for the government, military and other exclusive clientele the world over.
-The menu of systems and services includes combat avionics; defensive, navigation and space systems; and even postal systems.
+The menu of systems and services includes combat avionics, defensive, navigation and space systems, nuclear power instrumentation and control solutions, nanotechnology and other cutting edge research - even postal systems and private commercial endeavours.
 The overwhelming characteristic of all these products is their need for ultra-specialized personnel to put them together; the reason Northrop invests money in its communities’ human resources.

 Internships Inspire Teachers

-The TEAACH (Teachers and Engineers for Academic Achievement) Program (pdf) accepts a number of Maryland middle school teachers to participate in Northrop Grumman paid internships.
+The TEAACH (Teachers and Engineers for Academic Achievement) Program accepts a number of Maryland middle school teachers to participate in Northrop Grumman paid internships.
 These four-day programs are created to endow teachers with the know-how, motivation and skills to effectively teach youngsters in science, math and technology courses.
-Of course the final goal is to engage yet successive generations of engineers and technical specialists through inspired teaching.
+The ultimate goal is to engage yet successive generations of engineers and technical specialists through inspired teaching.
 A $500 stipend is awarded to each teacher-intern.